Translate the Global to the Local

 The overall theme for the GSDR Community of Practice is: “How can we use the GSDR framework in national and local contexts to accelerate the implementation of sustainable solutions?”

-It refers to professionals working on the implementation of the 2030 Agenda and will be shaped by the participants themselves, depending on the support they need, their specific focal topics and challenges.
+It refers to us as professionals working on the implementation of the 2030 Agenda and is being shaped, depending on the support we need, our specific focal topics and challenges.

 As the 17 Sustainable Development Goals (SDGs) by nature are indivisible and interconnected systematic action is needed in order to achieve the agenda as a whole, without compromising the achievement of one goal over another.